-This article lays out how companies can accelerate positive change with the use of the GRI Standards which are overwhelmingly, the chosen framework for CSR/ ESG/ SDG/ Sustainability reporting.
+This article lays out how companies or organisations can accelerate positive change with the use of the GRI Standards which are overwhelmingly, the chosen framework for CSR/ ESG/ SDG/ Sustainability reporting.
 Today, 80% of the world’s 250 largest companies report according to the GRI Standards.

 Two major issues in today’s world – the bigger picture is material

 1) Whilst there is a huge take-up of sustainability reporting by the largest companies globally, they only represent approximately 10% of the global economy.
 SMEs, which represent about 90%(1) of the global economy, are taking little or no action to address huge issues like climate change or their impacts on the economy and society.

 2) We need to shift gears and accelerate change, dealing now with issues that are screaming ‘urgent’ – like taking action on climate change (2a) (2b) (2c).
 This has to be done now by the vast majority of companies, large and small, on a global scale.
 Companies must first identify their impacts and, then, must take focused action by measuring, managing and changing.